obgm/ccast/draft-ietf-roll-ccast.md

 lists all egress routers in a bitmap included in each multicast packet.
-This requires creating a mostly contiguous numbering of all egress routers; more importantly, BIER requires the presence of a network map in each forwarders to be able to interpret the bitmap and map it to a set of local outgoing interfaces.
+This requires creating a mostly contiguous numbering of all egress routers; more importantly, BIER requires the presence of a network map in each forwarder to be able to interpret the bitmap and map it to a set of local outgoing interfaces.

 # The Constrained-Cast Approach